-- Get to know your ward so that you can identify and honor the ward's preferences. - Although you may not be the guardian of the person, inquire whether the services and care that are being provided are worth what the ward is paying. - If you believe that the ward was a victim of financial exploitation prior to your appointment, contact the county elder/adult-at-risk unit and/or law enforcement, as appropriate. - If you believe your ward's identity may have been stolen, you may want to place a fraud alert or security freeze on your ward's credit report depending on the situation.
-For further information on identity theft, go to http://datcp.wi.gov/Consumer/Office of Privacy Protection/index.aspx.
+- Get to know your ward so that you can identify and honor the ward's preferences. - Although you may not be the guardian of the person, inquire whether the services and care that are being provided are worth what the ward is paying. - If you believe that the ward was a victim of financial exploitation prior to appointment, contact the county elder/adult-at-risk unit, Elder Rights Project and/or law enforcement, as appropriate. - If you believe your ward's identity may have been stolen, you may want to place a fraud alert or security freeze on your ward's credit report depending on the situation.
+For further information on identity theft, go to https://datcp.wi.gov/Documents/IDTheftWh atToDo602.pdf